Estimate for the bulk viscosity of strongly coupled quark matter using perturbative QCD and holography: Methods

 where $M_i$ are the constituent quark masses that we fix by equating quark densities with pQCD at $\mu_d=1\,\text{GeV}$ and varying $X \in [1/2,2]$.
 Doing so, we obtain $M_u \in (522.5,434.6) \,\text{MeV}$, $M_d \in (526.4,435.9) \,\text{MeV}$, and $M_s \in (541.8,450.1) \,\text{MeV}$, within this interval in $X$.
 In what follows, in addition to estimating uncertainties by matching to pQCD at different values of $X$, we also vary this matching density within $\mu_d \in [1, 2]$~GeV.
 At $T\neq 0$, we finally compute the pressure numerically, following methods introduced in \cite{Kobayashi:2006sb,Mateos:2007vc}.

 The other holographic model we use is V-QCD \cite{Jarvinen:2011qe}, which is a bottom-up model tuned to reproduce QCD physics as closely as possible (see, e.g., the reviews \cite{Gursoy:2010fj,Jarvinen:2021jbd,Hoyos:2021uff}).
-It combines the improved holographic QCD model for pure Yang--Mills theory~\cite{Gursoy:2007cb,Gursoy:2007er} to a description of flavors introduced via tachyonic brane actions~\cite{Bigazzi:2005md,Casero:2007ae,Bergman:2007pm}.
-Given that quarks are treated as unquenched ($\Nf/\Nc\sim 1$) in V-QCD, the model should capture their physics more realistically than the D3-D7 model.
+It combines the improved holographic QCD model for pure Yang--Mills theory~\cite{Gursoy:2007cb,Gursoy:2007er} to a description of flavors introduced via tachyonic brane actions~\cite{Bigazzi:2005md,Casero:2007ae,Bergman:2007pm}, {featuring, e.g., a running $\alpha_s$ as reviewed in the Supplemental Material.} Given that quarks are treated as unquenched ($\Nf/\Nc\sim 1$) in V-QCD, the model should capture their physics more realistically than the D3-D7 model.
 Indeed, V-QCD by construction agrees with various qualitative properties of QCD (such as confinement and asymptotic freedom), and its parameters are fitted to data, including lattice results for the pressure \cite{Gursoy:2009jd,Jokela:2018ers} and baryon number susceptibilities \cite{Jokela:2018ers} at $\mu=0$.
 The model is consistent with all known astrophysical observations in the NS-matter regime~\cite{Jokela:2021vwy,Demircik:2021zll}, but eventually becomes inconsistent with pQCD at high densities \cite{Komoltsev:2021jzg}.

 In this paper, we otherwise follow the treatment of the above V-QCD papers but relax the assumption of exact chiral symmetry in the QM phase by turning on a nonzero strange quark mass, thus extending the prescription of \cite{Jarvinen:2015ofa}.
-The corresponding mass parameter of the model is fixed by demanding that the masses of kaons and $\eta$ mesons are well reproduced in the vacuum (see Supplemental Material for details).
+The corresponding mass parameter of the model is fixed by demanding that the masses of kaons and $\eta$ mesons are well reproduced in the vacuum (see Supplemental Material {and refs.~\cite{Amorim:2021gat,Jarvinen:2022gcc,Arean:2012mq,Arean:2013tja}} for details).
 We find that this procedure under-predicts the dependencies of quark number susceptibilities on the strange quark mass at zero $\mu$ and high $T$, where the results can be benchmarked against lattice data~\cite{Borsanyi:2011sw}.
 This leads us to expect that this model similarly under-predicts the effects of the strange quark mass in physical quantities at high densities.